CLT-Forge: A Scalable Library for Cross-Layer Transcoders and Attribution Graphs: Preliminary

 \subsection{Autointerp Workflow and Visual Interface}

-Once a dictionary learning model, such as an SAE or a CLT, has been trained, interpreting its features typically involves revisiting the input data to identify the most activating sequences for each feature, as well as computing summary statistics (e.g., most active tokens).
-These signals are then used to generate natural language explanations, often via prompting an LLM \citep{bricken2023monosemanticity}.
+Once a dictionary learning model, such as an SAE or a CLT, has been trained, interpreting its features typically requires identifying highly activating sequences, computing feature statistics, and generating natural language explanations, often using LLMs \citep{bricken2023monosemanticity}.

-Several libraries support parts of this automated interpretability workflow.
-For example, Delphi \citep{paulo2024automatically} focuses on extracting and caching latent activations, constructing prompts, and generating explanations.
-For visualization, \citep{sae_vis} provides an interface for exploring individual features, which is an open-source replica of Anthropic's foundational work \citep{bricken2023monosemanticity}.
-Finally, Neuronpedia provides a comprehensive interface for exploring learned features across models, including an attribution graph interface supporting clustering, interventions, and feature analysis \citep{linneuronpedia}.
-However, its complexity can make it less straightforward to adapt or extend for specific research needs.

-These tools address different parts of the workflow and are not tightly integrated.
-As a result, practitioners often rely on multiple libraries, which can introduce friction and inefficiencies.
-This highlights the need for a unified CLT and attribution graph framework that combines efficient autointerp pipelines with a flexible and accessible visualization interface, enabling streamlined, end-to-end feature analysis.
+Several libraries support parts of this workflow.
+Delphi \citep{paulo2024automatically} focuses on automated interpretability, \citet{sae_vis} provides feature visualization, and Neuronpedia offers a comprehensive interface for feature exploration and attribution analysis \citep{linneuronpedia}.
+However, these tools address different stages of the workflow and are not tightly integrated, often requiring practitioners to combine multiple libraries.
+This motivates a unified framework that integrates scalable automated interpretability, attribution analysis, and an extensible visualization interface.